DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-traffic-encryption-options.markdown

 }
 {% enddigraph %}

-Any layer 2 data additional to the mac addresses (VLAN tag, LLDP etc) is contained within the encrypted data.
+Any layer 2 data outside of the mac addresses (VLAN tag, LLDP etc) is contained within the encrypted data.

 The security tag and ICV are used internally for MacSec, with the mac addresses being used for forwarding.

-There is a hardware dependency associated to MacSec, as the encryption is done in hardware to achieve line rate speeds.
-This varies between vendors, but can be in the form of dedicated line cards or whole models.
+There is a hardware dependency associated with MacSec, as the encryption is done in hardware to achieve line rate speeds.
+This varies between vendors, but can be in the form of dedicated line cards or whole products.

 It is possible to offload the encryption to MacSec capable switches, allowing routers and line cards to remain, with the switch sitting inline.